Position

 • Cons:

-• Pressure to meet sales targets and manage inventory.
+• Pressure to maintain accurate inventory levels and meet sales targets.

-• Need to stay updated with the latest industry trends and regulations.
+• Need to stay updated on the latest automotive parts and technologies.

 What is the job outlook for a Parts Manager?